nextgis/docs_ngmobile/source/install.rst

    Application shortcuts.

-   NextGIS Mobile shortcut is highlighted by the orange rectangle.
+   Gramrekha Mobile shortcut is highlighted by the orange rectangle.